 I suspect you recognise yourself in one of these reactions; I certainly do when I was told my father had stomach cancer.

 So, why do I think its a good thing not to know everything at once?
 Because, you really do need that time to come to terms with the diagnosis, before being hit with a ton of further information.

 So at this point, what happens after endoscopy is that you will go home and wait for the next step in your journey.

 So, what happens after endoscopy, having been told you have stomach cancer?

-Well, a period of time occurs when further investigations need to be done and biopsies (tissue samples) need to be analysed (take a look at the life of a stomach biopsy).
+Well, a period of time occurs when further investigations need to be done and biopsies (tissue samples) need to be analysed.

 The 'waiting time' varies from one hospital to another, but where I work, biopsy results usually take about a week to come through.